RedisLabs/redislabs-docs/content/ri/installing/configurations.md

 - `REDISINSIGHT_HOME_DIR` - By default, RedisInsight stores application data (such as local database, log files and snapshot files) in  `~/.redisinsight` in your home directory on desktop and in the `/db` directory in the Docker container.
 To change this directory, set the `REDISINSIGHT_HOME_DIR` environment variable.

 - `LOG_DIR` - By default, RedisInsight stores log files in your home directory (`REDISINSIGHT_HOME_DIR`).
 To have RedisInsight store the log files in a different directory, set the `LOG_DIR` environment variable.

+- `REDISINSIGHT_LOG_LEVEL` - By default, RedisInsight logs all warnings produced by it.
+To configure log level of RedisInsight, set the `REDISINSIGHT_LOG_LEVEL` environment variable.
+Possible values of this variable are - DEBUG, INFO, WARNING, ERROR and CRITICAL.